bigdogmatt/Graph_Manipulator/README.md

  - See if the graph is connected
  - Create an MST of the graph
  - See if the graph is metric
-<br /> - Make the graph metric
+ - Make the graph metric
-<br /> - Find the shortest path from one node to all other nodes
+ - Find the shortest path from one node to all other nodes
-<br /> - Find a shortest TSP tour
+ - Find a shortest TSP tour
-<br /> - Find the approx TSP using shortcuts
+ - Find the approx TSP using shortcuts
+ <br />An example of a graph.txt file can be seen below:
+6
+2 1 5 5 6
+2 0 5 2 3
+3 1 3 3 4 5 2
+2 2 4 4 5
+2 3 5 5 7
+3 0 6 2 2 4 7